ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 3/W3 - Day 3, 4 & 5 - Docker Hands On & TIO.md

 `docker run -d centos tail -f /dev/null`

 - -d detach mode/daemon mode -> it will continue to run after the command is over.
 Keeps a container running - *long running*.
+	- Runs the container in the background instead of attaching it to your terminal

 Each container is a process - within the container you have process ids.
 As long as the process id1 is running, it will continue to run.
 - your process id1 will always correspond to the 'nature' of the container.
 If you are running a tomcat container, the process id1 is tomcat.
 If you are running a mysql, process id1 will be my sql.